Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 #### Running the LWN Simulator

-Once the installation of LWN-Simulator is complete, open up a browser window and visit <http://localhost:8000>.
+Once the installation of LWN-Simulator is complete, open a browser window and visit <http://localhost:8000>.
 The LWN-Simulator's home page will load as shown below:
 ![alt text](./images/lwn-dashboard.png)

 ##### Configure Gateway Bridge

-The very first step in configuring the LWN Simulator is configuring the Gateway bridge.
+The very first step in configuring the LWN Simulator is configuring the Gateway Bridge.

-- To configure this navigate to the Gateway Bridge page on the LWN Simulator.
+- To configure this navigate to the Gateway Bridge page in the LWN Simulator.
-- Add Gateway Bridge's address.
+- Add the Gateway Bridge's address.
 In our case we are using the same machine where we have Azure IoT Operations installed and running and the same machine where we will be running our custom LoRaWAN Broker.
-For that we will be entering "localhost" as the Gateway Bridge's address.
+For that, we will enter "localhost" as the Gateway Bridge's address.
-- Enter Gateway Bridge's Port.
+- Enter the Gateway Bridge's Port.
 For the port we are going to use 1700.
-- Here is how it looks like after entering the values for Gateway Bridge:
+- Here is how it looks after entering the values for the Gateway Bridge:
 ![alt text](./images/GatewayBridge.png)
 - Hit "Save".
 ![alt text](./images/GatewaySaved.png)